-To Whom It May Concern: My name is Maica and I immigrated from Haiti after the deadly earthquake in 2010.
-There I was buried under a building for six days and was presumed dead.
-My eleven year old little brother and my aunt died right next to me, and both decomposed on top of me during the six days that I was there.
-When they finally unearthed me, although my little brother had died, I managed to survive.
-After battling an infection that couldn’t be treated, I had to have both of my legs amputated.
-Luckily I was flown to New York where I was hospitalized for many months and had many, many surgeries.
-On November 20, 2017, the Trump Administration terminated TPS for people of Haiti.
-Our current status will expire on July 22, 2019, which means that my mother and I will be forced to go back to Haiti.
-We left Haiti under terrible conditions but additionally my father, who remains there, is an abusive man who has abused/threatened my family for years.
-He has told us that if we ever go back, he would have us both killed for sure.
-The government has decided to send us back but the country is not yet equipped to receive all of us.
-Going back would mean going to a place of uncertainty, violence, abuse, injustice, etc. The U.S. is now what I call home, and I have been working so hard against really difficult odds to make a life for myself, and now it seems like it might still end in tragedy.
-A lot of us have lost so much in Haiti but we were able to build a life for ourselves here, and contribute to our community.
-TPS is not a status that allows one to apply for permanent residency so we haven’t been able to seek any other way to stay in the U.S. Living with the uncertainty of a temporary immigration status has proven to be a daily life of anxious anticipation.
-But I do believe that if enough people believe in us, a way to call this country “home” is possible.
-I ask you to please join our fight for a permanent solution, and see it in your heart to help us find a way to become good, contributing citizens of this country.
+My name is Maica and I emigrated from Haiti after the deadly earthquake in 2010.
+There, I was buried under a building for six days and was presumed dead.
+My eleven-year-old little brother and my aunt died right next to me, and both decomposed on top of me during the six days that I was there.

+I currently live with my mother who used to be a nurse in Haiti but now works as a home attendant.
+Her work has allowed her to pay rent, other utilities, and her taxes.
+Every 3 years or so, my prosthetics legs have to be changed, which is something I will not be able to obtain if I return to Haiti.
+We entered the country with a special visa called Humanitarian Parole because of my injuries, but we got qualified for Temporary Protected Status (TPS) when President Obama designated Haiti following the earthquake.
+We have had this immigration status for the past ten years and it has allowed us to work, pay taxes, and obtain medical coverage.
+On November 20, 2017, the Trump administration terminated TPS for the people of Haiti.
+Our current status will expire in January 2021, which means that my mother and I will be forced to go back to Haiti.
+We left Haiti under terrible conditions including abuse.
+My father, who remains there, is an aggressive man who has threatened and abused my family for years.
+He has told us that if we ever go back, he would have us both killed.
+The government has decided to send us back but the country is not yet equipped to receive all of us especially with the current COVID-19 crisis.
+Going back would mean going to a place of uncertainty, violence, abuse, and injustice.
+The U.S. is now what I call home.
+I have been working so hard against really difficult odds to make a life for myself, it seems like it might still end in tragedy.
+A lot of us, TPS holders have lost so much in our countries but we were able to build a life for ourselves here and contribute to our community.
+TPS is not a status that allows one to apply for permanent residency so we have not been able to seek any other way to stay in the U.S. permanently.
+Living with the uncertainty of temporary immigration status has proven to be a daily life of anxious anticipation.
+This year has exacerbated that uncertainty for us.
+I do believe that if enough people believe in us, a way to call this country “home” is possible.
+Please join our fight for a permanent solution and see it in your heart to help us find a way to become good, contributing citizens of this country.

 Together we are fighting for a permanent solution for all TPS holders.
 Join us as we stand in solidarity with all undocumented immigrants in the struggle for permanent residency.
 If you are a TPS holder or know anyone with TPS who would like to join us in our self-advocacy efforts, please contact us at email@example.com.